Engagement with partners

-Our two research institutes Newcastle Institute for Energy and Resources (NIER) and the Hunter Medical Research Institute (HMRI) are examples of our successful industry partnerships.
+Additionally, our two research institutes Newcastle Institute for Energy and Resources (NIER) and the Hunter Medical Research Institute (HMRI) are examples of our successful industry partnerships.

-With our partners UoN researchers have made remarkable contributions to the knowledge and understanding of issues of global significance across many discipline areas.
+With our partners UON researchers have made remarkable contributions to the knowledge and understanding of issues of global significance across many discipline areas.
 Below are just a few case study examples of our contributions to world-class innovations.

 Innovation Case Studies

 Image: A Jameson Call at Red Dog zinc-lead mine in Alaska, above the Arctic Circle.

 The 'Jameson Cell' at the UoN - Developed in the 1980's, the revolutionary method of separating valuable minerals and coal from low-yield sources, is now used in 25 countries around the world.
 Hailed as one of the country's most financially successful inventions in the past two decades, the Jameson Cell adds more than $1.5 billion a year to the value of Australia's minerals export industry.